divyeshbommana/ZoomMyLife/README.md

 # Limitations/Future Work

-* Currently the csv is stored in the way that new data is appended at the bottom of csv file and the LLM is told that later entries are the most latest.
-But this isn't enough and LLM could make mistakes

 * Need to create regex limitations on text-entry fields when adding health data.

 * The document used, only contains 15 pages.
 The 450 page document is present in folder, but is not used due to time complexities